An Idiot’s Guide to Quantitative Easing: What is Quantitative Easing (QE3)?

 “The math of this new exercise is readily transparent [yes, like the air from which the money is created!]: The Federal Reserve will buy $110 billion a month in Treasuries, an amount that, annualized, represents the projected deficit of the federal government for next year.
 For the next eight months, the nation’s central bank will be monetizing the federal debt.
 This is risky business.
 We know that history is littered with the economic carcasses of nations that incorporated this as a regular central bank practice.
 So how can the decision made last Wednesday be justified?” (“A Bridge to Fiscal Sanity,” a rare Federal Reserve speech by Richard Fisher.
 The second half, in particular, is well worth reading as a thoughtful expression of the downside risks of Fed QE policy.)

 At least, one central banker sees the game for what it is.
 I’m not just a lone conspiracy theorist for thinking the Fed is primarily assuring the U.S. government of low yields (essentially low interest) on the bonds it issues.
-Fisher, a Fed board member in the minority, sees quantitative easing the same way I do: the Fed is essentially “printing money” based on nothing in order to buy up the nation’s debt in the form of bonds.
+Fisher, a Fed FOMC member in the minority, sees quantitative easing the same way I do: the Fed is essentially “printing money” based on nothing in order to buy up the nation’s debt in the form of bonds.
+(The FOMC is the Fed committee that decides how many dollars are in the US money supply.]

 Regardless of its objective, the debt IS what The Fed has been buying with the money.
 With the Fed now as its ready buyer for long-term bonds, the U.S. government is assured of auctioning all its bonds at very low interest rates.
 Apparently the Federal Reserve as a whole has decided this is only a bad game if you keep playing it, but what is the end game so that you can stop playing it?